KumarHadole/virtual-membership-card-app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the KUMAR PRAMOD HADOLE License - see the LICENSE file for details.

 ## 📞 Support